Lajbert/MonolithEngine/README.md

 * Grid based box collision physics
 * Circle collision physics (AABB box collision physics is coming)
 * Raycasting!
+* Many more features are coming including ease functions, autoamtic raycast collision optimization (merging smaller lines into 1 big line), AABB box collisions, more advanced map editor support and other juicy stuff, stay tuned!

 # Who should use this engine?
 Although I'm striving for simplicity, this engine is not made for beginners, especially not for people who relies on user interfaces like the one Unity has.
 It's for people who don't mind adjusting pivots and offsets from the code and prefers checking out the source to reading endless documentations.

-# What do you need to get started?
+# What do I need to get started?
 The more coding experience you have, the better.
 It doens't matter if it's Java or C++ as C# will be easy to pick up if you have any OO programming language knowledge.
 Some MonoGame knowledge helps too, but not required.

 # What are the supported platforms?